Paula J. Schlax

 Chemistry and Biochemistry

-I am fascinated by a fundamental question in biology; How is regulation of gene expression as a response to external stimulus achieved?
-My laboratory is investigating the regulation of ribosomal protein synthesis and RNA polymerase subunit synthesis in diverse prokaryotes.
-I am particularly interested in the importance of the thermodynamics and kinetics of mRNA folding in translational regulation.
+I joined Bates in 1998.
+I am fascinated by a fundamental question; How is regulation of gene expression as a response to external stimulus achieved?
+My laboratory is investigating translational regulation, RNA localization and RNA decay in spirochetes, including the organism that causes Lyme disease.
+I am particularly interested in the importance of the thermodynamics and kinetics of mRNA folding in in regulating RNA levels and translation.

 J. Matsunaga, P.J.
 Schlax, D. Haake, 2013, “A role for cis-acting RNA sequences in the temperature-dependent expression of the multiadhesive Lig proteins in Leptospira interrogans” J. Bacteriol.
 195:22 5092-5101.

 - Archambault, J. S. Borchert*, J. Bergeron*, S. Snow*, P.J.
 Schlax, 2013, “Measurements of mRNA Degradation inBorrelia burgdorferi” J. Bacteriol.
 195:21 4879-4887.

 - Archambault, J. Linscott*, N. Swerdlow*, K. Boyland*, E. Riley* and P.J.
 Schlax, 2013, “Translational Efficiency of rpoSmRNA from Borrelia burgdorferi: Effects of the Length and Sequence of the mRNA Leader Region” Biochem Biophys Res Commun.
 433(1):73-8.

 - I. Koleva, C. A. Austin*, J. M. Kowaleski*, D.S.
 Neems*, L.Wang*, C.P.H.
 Vary and P.J.
 Schlax, 2006, “Interactions of Ribosomal Protein S1 with DsrA and rpoS mRNA” Biochem Biophys Res Commun.
 348:662-668.